yiisoft/data-response/README.md

 ### Formatters

-Formatter purpose if to format data response.
+Formatters purpose is to format a data response.
 In the following example we format data as JSON.

 ```php
 use Nyholm\Psr7\Factory\Psr17Factory;